Skip Ribbon Commands

 • Are radiators free of obstruction?

-• Shelving, desks, coats and furniture etc against a radiator block heat from being properly distributed throughout the room.
+• Shelving, desks, coats and furniture against a radiator block heat from being properly distributed throughout the room

-• Are time clocks for point of use hot water heaters set up for weekend and holiday shutdown?
+• Are time clocks for point-of-use hot water heaters set up for weekend and holiday shutdowns?

-• Does your site manager align the heating and hot water times to school opening hours?
+• Does your site manager align the heating and hot water times with school opening hours?

 • Have you engaged with your cleaners and kitchen staff?

-• Hot water, gas ovens, extractor fans are all large energy consumers.
-Reducing their usage by an hour a day can have a large impact on your daily energy cost.
+• Hot water, gas ovens, and extractor fans are all large energy consumers.
+Reducing their usage by an hour a day can have a large impact on your daily energy cost

 • Do you defrost your freezers over the summer holidays?